ckucewicz/aircraft_safety_project/README.md

 ## Conclusion

 ### Limitations
 While this dataset offers valuable information, it only includes data on flights which were involved in an accident or incident.
 As a result, any flights that result in a completely safe flight are not part of this data.
-Because of this, the analysis was limited to simply making recommendations regarding the least risky aircrafts.
+Because of this, the analysis was limited to simply making recommendations regarding the **_least risky_** aircrafts as opposed to recommendations of the safest aircrafts.
 A more comprehensive dataset including data on all flights (accidents and no accidents) would provide a more complete analysis with more informed recommendations about the safest aircrafts.

 ### Recommendations
 This analysis leads to three recommendations for choosing the safest aircrafts: